grantbow/fit/docs/FIT.md

 The part after the first _ is the key.

 The part after the second _ is the optional value.
-If no value is provided just the presence of the tag_key signifies a true/false flag.
-Values are still recommended for clarity.
+If no value is provided just the presence of the tag_key signifies a present/true vs. an absent/false flag.
+Specified values are recommended to convey a less ambiguous meaning.

 The storage is expandable, flexible and may be updated independently of other issue parts.
 Files beginning with "tag" that are not issue tag files should be avoided in issue directories.

-A special subdirectory can be used for tag keys that have implied true/present and false/absent implied values.
+A special subdirectory named "tags" can be used for tag keys that have by default only have implied present/true and absent/false values but it feels more clear and direct when working with issue directories and files to not require an extra directory.

 Value names may optionally be stored in the file name or possibly in the file.
 Implementations should trim beginning/end of line whitespace just in case.